dPhantum/syDB/README.md

 	some business logic, operation qualifiers can be assigned to the object to carry back messages or information with altering or affect the database cloned record.
-	You would reference the objects member variable like normal but prefix it with "xmeta", and the ORM will assign it as meta-data for messaging.
+	You would reference the objects member variable like normal but prefix it with
+	<code>xmeta</code>, and the ORM will assign it as meta-data for messaging.
 Sweet!
 	Let's show an example here:
 </p>